Keno auszahlung

 The Uneven Cost of War: Who Pays the Real Price of the Iran Conflict?

-Energy Shock Reshapes the Global Economic Balance The escalation of tensions with Iran is rapidly transforming energy markets and exposing structural vulnerabilities across major economies.
+The escalation of tensions with Iran is rapidly transforming energy markets and exposing structural vulnerabilities across major economies.
 While the immediate reaction has been a sharp surge in oil and gas prices, the broader economic consequences will not be evenly distributed.
 In fact, the global economic burden of this conflict is likely to fall disproportionately on Europe and Asia, while the United States may emerge relatively less exposed, thanks to its transformation into an energy superpower over the past decade.
-The result is not merely an energy shock — but a global redistribution of economic pressure.
-Energy Prices Surge as Hormuz Risk Returns The outbreak of conflict has reignited fears surrounding the Strait of Hormuz, one of the most critical energy chokepoints in the world.
-Markets quickly priced in the possibility of supply disruptions:

 • Brent crude surged close to 30% in a single week